Instant Pot 20 Minute Chicken Burrito Bowls

 Featured Comment

 This is a burrito bowl recipe I keep coming back to again and again.
-And this was the first Instant Pot (IP) recipe I have ever tested that converted me to the pressure cooker fan club.
-With one pot, tender, juicy chicken and perfectly cooked rice with the easiest clean up in the history of the world, I was completely hooked with the IP magic.
+And this was the first Instant Pot (IP) recipe I ever tested that converted me to the pressure cooker fan club.
+With one pot, tender, juicy chicken, and perfectly cooked rice with the easiest clean up in the history of the world, I was completely hooked with the Instant Pot magic.

-- All-in-one Instant Pot dinner.
-With the help of the Instant Pot, this is the best kind of dump-and-go dinner recipe.
-There’s minimal prep time here – no sautéing, no nothing.
+- All-in-one dinner.
+With the help of the 6-qt Instant Pot®, this is the best kind of dump-and-go dinner recipe.
+Also, there’s minimal prep here – no sautéing, no nothing.
 Throw everything right into the pressure cooker, set your time, and walk away.
 Dinner will be on the table in lightning fast speed, 20 minutes to be exact.

 - Family-friendly.
-Burrito bowls are a guaranteed hit with the entire family, adding in as little or as many toppings as desired, a little bit of something for everyone to enjoy.
+Burrito bowls are a guaranteed hit with the entire family, adding in as little or as many toppings as desired – there’s just a little bit of something for everyone to enjoy.

 - Great for meal prep.
 This keeps for 2-3 days, ideal for making these ahead of time for meal prep and reheating as needed.